Hooven-Owens-Rentschler: 20th century, first part

-In 1928 the company merged with the Niles Tool Works to form the General Machinery Corporation.
+In 1928 the company merged with Niles-Bement-Pond to form the General Machinery Corporation.
 However, it continued to make diesel engines under the H.O.R. brand, and supplied many of the powerplants for United States submarines and liberty ships during World War II.
 General Machinery Corporation ranked 91st among United States corporations in the value of World War II military production contracts.